 It can be difficult to make healthier eating choices in college.
-You tend to eat what you can afford, which is not very much for most of us!
+You tend to eat what’s easiest to prepare and most affordable, which may not leave you with many healthy options.
 But, if there’s one thing you can do that will make a difference, it’s trying your very best to avoid sugar.

 Sugar is terrible for our physical and mental health.
 And when it comes to anxiety, it can make it worse.
 The high and crash of sugar can lead you to feel irritable, shaky, and tense.
 It can also lead to depression and negatively affect your memory and learning.

 So what’s a gal with a sweet tooth to do?
 Say goodbye to processed sugar and enjoy healthier alternatives.
 Check out these dessert recipes with zero added sugar over on Greatist.com!